mem48/geocompr/main.md

 <!-- http://r4ds.had.co.nz/relational-data.html -->
 <!-- non-unique keys -->

-Combining data from different sources is one of the most common task in data preparation.
+Combining data from different sources is one of the most common tasks in data preparation.
-It could be done using joins - methods created to work with a pair of tables.
+Joins are methods to combine pair of tables based on a shared key variable.
-The **dplyr** package has a set of verbs to easily connect `data.frames` - `left_join()`, `right_join()`,  `inner_join()`, `full_join`, `semi_join()` and `anti_join()`.
+The **dplyr** package has a set of verbs to easily join `data.frames` - `left_join()`, `right_join()`,  `inner_join()`, `full_join`, `semi_join()` and `anti_join()`.
-They are thoroughly explained in the Relational data chapter in the book R for Data Science [@grolemund_r_2016].
+The function names follow SQL naming conventions, and @grolemund_r_2016 explain these functions thoroughly in the Relational data chapter in the book R for Data Science .

 Working with spatial data, however, usually involves a connection between spatial data (`sf` objects) and tables (`data.frame` objects).
 Fortunately, the **sf** package has all of the **dplyr** join functions adapted to work with `sf` objects.
-The only important difference between combining two `data.frames` and combining `sf` with `data.frame` is a `geom` column.
+The only important difference between combining two `data.frames` and combining `sf` and `data.frame` objects is the special `sf` column storing the geometry information.
-Therefore, the result of data joins could be either an `sf` or `data.frame` object.
+Therefore, the result of data joins can be either an `sf` or `data.frame` object.

-The easiest way to understand the concept of joins is to use a smaller datasets.
+The easiest way to understand the concept of joins is to show how they work with a smaller dataset.
-We will use an `sf` object `north_america` with country codes (`iso_a2`), names and geometries, as well as `data.frame` object `wb_north_america` containing information about urban population and unemployment for three countries.
-It is important to add that the first object has data about Canada, Greenland and United States and the second one has data about Canada, Mexico and United States:
+We will use an `sf` object `north_america` with country codes (`iso_a2`), names and geometries, as well as a `data.frame` object `wb_north_america` containing information about urban population and unemployment for three countries.
+It is important to add that the first object contains data about Canada, Greenland and the United States and the second one about Canada, Mexico and the United States:

 ```r